How to get the most out of your trip to India. What to do, learn, and be prepared to experience.

 On What to Pay Special Attention

 You don’t need travel insurance to enter India, but it is desirable to have it.
 For foreign citizens, medical aid for the tiniest injuries can cost a little fortune.
 When having travel insurance, you will get superior service in the best hospitals.
+The next few travel health tips apply to all countries where you might be allowed in without health insurance.

 Do not try to be your own doctor, or to trust your health to a local medicine man.
 If locals offer you their home-made remedies and tinctures, reject them politely.
 Although they do this for the best intentions, you are not sure what the ingredients are and how your body will react to them.
 Bring your own medications, if you are on therapy; when necessary, buy them in pharmacies exclusively.